J-Ramalho/industRial/docs/6_models.md

 A way to go beyond the statistical description of samples and direct comparison between different tests it is to establish a model.
 Models help us simplify the reality and draw general conclusions.
 The case studies in this unit introduce linear models and their applications.
 They also serve as the backbone for statistical inference and forecasting.
 These are two important techniques because they provide mathematical evidence of such general conclusions in a context where the test quantities are strongly limited as for example in lifecycle testing of expensive mechanical parts.

 Bicycle frames are submitted to many different efforts, namely bending, compression and vibration.
-Obviously no one expects a bike frame to break in regular usage and it is hard to commercialy claim resistance to failure as a big thing.
+Obviously no one expects a bike frame to break in regular usage and it is hard to commercially claim resistance to failure as a big thing.
 Nevertheless on the long term a manufacturer reputation is made on performance features such as the number of cycles of effort that the frame resists.
 An e-bike manufacturing company is looking to increase the duration of its frames by improving the  <b class="highlight">e-bike frame hardening</b> process.

 A test has been run with 5 groups of 30 bike frames submitted to 4 different treatment temperature levels and the data collected in the R tibble `ebike_hardening` presented below: